HugoHugon-90/Su2WindTunnel/README.md

-        note: you can try to pull the code and install it using the pre-made scripts in the SU2 doc, but there are several issues and incompatibilities as of now
+        note: you can try to pull the code and install it using the pre-made scripts in the SU2 doc, but there are several issues and incompatibilities as of now (Dec.
+2022)

 - Within the container, install python 3.7 or above.
 Make sure to update Python3 package (run python3 --version to confirm).
 - Within the container, install mpi4py: